-Before The Playhouse Challenge Event: The Playhouse Challenge, like all of our give back activities, starts by identifying the specific business goals and core company values that each team building event will deliver upon.
+Before The Playhouse Challenge Event: The Playhouse Challenge, like all of our team building activities, starts by identifying the specific business goals and core company values that each team building event will deliver upon.
 We would also want to address the individual behaviors of your team.
-This is done in a meeting between the organizers or any other stakeholder, and an Odyssey Teams lead facilitator.During The Playhouse Challenge Event:
+This is done in a meeting between the organizers or any other stakeholder, and an Odyssey Teams lead facilitator.

 Introviews™ – These are a series of icebreaker questions to get to know your team.
-We ask each other things like: What was Last thing you built with a hammer?
-What is the most important structural element to a house?
+We ask each other things, like: What was last thing you built with a hammer?
+What is the most important structural element of a house?
 Why?
 Are there similarities between the responses and the business?
-A safety briefing and Instructions are presented.
-Then the tem assigns positions: Team Lead, Safety Inspector, Procurement and Cleanup, Decorator, and Sage.
+A safety briefing and instructions are presented.
+Then the team assigns positions: Team Lead, Safety Inspector, Procurement and Cleanup, Decorator, and Sage.
 Finally, a timeline is scheduled.

 Session II – Start Hammering: Construction of playhouses begins.

 Session V – Debrief/Transference: The neighborhood stroll generates a strong emotional response.
 It connects the teams to what they have done, and how and WHY they have done it.
 The debrief starts with Sages’ report.
-They relate their observations of their teams related to: Collaboration, communication, quality, sense of purpose, on-time delivery, and more related to the main goals and values the session was designed around.
+They relate their observations of their teams related to collaboration, communication, quality, sense of purpose, on-time delivery, and more related to the main goals and values the session was designed around.

 The Odyssey Team Facilitator then asks everyone to connect the team building revelations with who the team member is, what they perform in their job, and where they intend to go in life.
-This is the most powerful part of the give back activity.

 Session VI – Tipping Points™: Tipping Points are original quotes, lessons, and comments authored by the teams at the end of the give back activities.
 They are posted around the office or distributed in newsletters for the entire group over a period of time.
-This will give the event a longer shelf life as it reinforces the team building message of the give back activity.
+This will give the event a longer shelf life as it reinforces the team building message of the philanthropic activity.